MARDAScience/MARDAScience/README.md

 ## Active Software Projects

+### RUSH

+> RUSH: Rapid Remote Sensing Updates of landcover for Storm and Hurricane forecasts

+Written by Winston Cheang, USGS WGSC | ccheang@usgs.gov, with support from Daniel Buscombe and others.
+See the software [available here](https://code.usgs.gov/western-geographic-science-center-public/a-tool-for-rapid-repeat-high-resolution-coastal-vegetation-maps-to-improve-forecasting-of-hurricane-impacts-and-coastal-resilience)

+### SDSTools

+> A python toolkit for SDS data post-processing, analysis, and visualization.

+In the past year I have overseen a small team developing satellite-image based shoreline [mapping tools](https://github.com/SatelliteShorelines/CoastSeg) as we work towards a prospectus outlined in a [recent paper](https://doi.org/10.31223/X54P9Z).

 ### Doodleverse

 > Deep-learning based semantic segmentation of geospatial data.

 In the past two years I led the development and now maintain a set of TensorFlow-based tools specifically designed for this task - from developing training data to creating deployment ready models.
 The set of tools is available on [Github Doodleverse Org.](https://github.com/Doodleverse).
-I have recently [talked](https://www.youtube.com/watch?v=0I1TOOGfdZ0)about these tools and how they are being [applied](https://www.youtube.com/watch?v=SnmotT2hDn0) in production.
+I have recently [talked](https://www.youtube.com/watch?v=0I1TOOGfdZ0) about these tools and how they are being [applied](https://www.youtube.com/watch?v=SnmotT2hDn0) in production.

 That work has spawned the development of several downstream applications for specific tasks.
 For example, CoastSeg and Seg2Map described below